-Getting to know rock climber Sarah Larcombe
+Getting to know Sarah Larcombe

 (This story originally featured in Vertical Life #47)

-Words: Dave Barnes
+Original Article by: Dave Barnes

-Photos by: Caitlin Schokker
+All other images by: Caitlin Schokker

-Dave Barnes 09.10.2024
+Dave Barnes 11.06.2026

 I remember as a kid flagging to reach what otherwise seemed impossible.
 Flagging is an aesthetic climbing technique that feels more like dancing.
 Watching Sarah Larcombe climb was just one long flag and each of her sequences up the wall had her able leg counterbalance her prosthesis.
 She just flowed; she was dancing.